 Mo: One thing you touched on that got me very curious was when you don't rush things.
 Do you mind expanding on that?

-Mo: For sure—it does.
-And it reminds me of how doomed I am! [both laughing]
+Mo: It reminds me of how doomed I am. [both laughing]

 Emily: You are for sure not doomed! [laughing] Look at how proactive you are and how interested in the work you are.
 I never understood photographers who aren’t interested in looking at others’ work, or aren't aware of what people are doing—I don't get that!
 So I feel like your interest alone is really commendable and you clearly have a lot of relationships with lots of people, which is a really great thing.
 That's a huge asset.